AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 #### Firebase token is only used by AppsFlyer

-If a developer integrates FCM for the sole purpose of measurement uninstalls with AppsFlyer, they can make use of the appsFlyer.FirebaseMessagingServiceListener service, included in our SDK.
+If a developer integrates FCM for the sole purpose of measurement uninstalls with AppsFlyer, they can make use of the appsFlyer.FirebaseInstanceIdListener service, included in our SDK.

 This is done by adding the service to the AndroidManifest.xml: